Categories

 1. Why do buffer solutions resist changes in pH even after adding strong acids or bases?

-Buffer solutions resist pH changes because they contain a weak acid and its conjugate base (or vice versa), which neutralize added H⁺ or OH⁻ ions.
+Buffer solutions resist pH changes because they contain a weak acid and its conjugate base (or a weak base and its conjugate acid) that work together to neutralize added H⁺ or OH⁻ ions.
 When a strong acid is added, the base component of the buffer reacts with the excess hydrogen ions.
-When a strong base is introduced, the acid component donates hydrogen ions to neutralize the hydroxide ions.
-This dynamic equilibrium allows the solution to maintain a relatively stable pH.
+When a strong base is introduced, the acid component donates hydrogen ions to neutralize hydroxide ions.
+This equilibrium allows the solution to maintain a relatively stable pH.

 2. Why does the buffering capacity weaken when a buffer is too diluted or overly concentrated?

-Buffering capacity diminishes when the buffer is too diluted because there are fewer acid-base pairs available to neutralize added acids or bases.
-Conversely, an overly concentrated buffer can affect the ionic strength of the solution, potentially interfering with biological or chemical reactions.
-Maintaining an appropriate concentration ensures that the buffer can effectively stabilize the pH without unintended side effects.
+The buffering capacity weakens when a buffer is too diluted because there are fewer acid–base pairs available to neutralize added acids or bases.
+On the other hand, an overly concentrated buffer can increase the ionic strength of the solution, which may interfere with chemical or biological processes.
+An appropriate concentration ensures effective pH stabilization without unwanted side effects.

 3. Is it possible to make a buffer solution with a strong acid or base?